cptanalatriste/data-safe-haven/docs/source/management/index.md

 ```

 - You will be shown the differences between the existing configuration and the new configuration and asked to confirm that they are correct.

-- Finally, redeploy your SRE for the infrastructure to reflect your new changes
+- Finally, deploy your SRE to apply any changes:

 ```{code} shell
 $ dsh sre deploy YOUR_SRE_NAME